poroping/terraform-provider-fortios/docs/data-sources/antivirus_profile.md

 * `feature_set` - Flow/proxy feature set.
 * `fortiai_error_action` - Action to take if FortiAI encounters an error.
 * `fortiai_timeout_action` - Action to take if FortiAI encounters a scan timeout.
+* `fortindr_error_action` - Action to take if FortiNDR encounters an error.
+* `fortindr_timeout_action` - Action to take if FortiNDR encounters a scan timeout.
+* `fortisandbox_error_action` - Action to take if FortiSandbox inline scan encounters an error.
+* `fortisandbox_max_upload` - Maximum size of files that can be uploaded to FortiSandbox.
+* `fortisandbox_mode` - FortiSandbox scan modes.
+* `fortisandbox_timeout_action` - Action to take if FortiSandbox inline scan encounters a scan timeout.
 * `ftgd_analytics` - Settings to control which files are uploaded to FortiSandbox.
 * `mobile_malware_db` - Enable/disable using the mobile malware signature database.
 * `name` - Profile name.